AditiScripts/Cutpoint-Agent/README.md

 **Breath detection.** Breaths are low-energy but not silent, and cutting on one sounds wrong.
 The sample contains a deliberate breath at ~72s that is currently swallowed inside a detected silence window.
-Spectral analysis would separate them.
+Spectral analysis would separate them (Fourier Analysis - looks at the frequencies present in a sound whereas here total loudness was the main thing measured).

 **Measure against ground truth.** `sample/ground_truth_notes.md` contains hand-annotated speech boundaries.
-Scoring the agent's cut placement against them — median offset, precision, recall - would turn "it works" into a number.
+Scoring the agent's cut placement against them - median offset, precision, recall - would turn "it works" into a number.
 I ran out of time for this and consider it the most significant gap.

 **An LLM adjudicator for genuinely ambiguous cases.** The function-word heuristic handles the clear cases.
-For the rest, passing surrounding context to a language model and asking it to judge hesitation-versus-boundary would likely outperform lexical rules - with the deterministic verifier retained as a guardrail, so a model suggestion still has to survive audio verification.
+For the rest, passing surrounding context to a language model and asking it to judge hesitation-versus-boundary would likely outperform lexical rules.
+The audio check would stay exactly as it is.
+THe model would only get to propose; the waveform would still decide where the cut can land.
+So a model that guessed wrong couldn't put a cut somewhere the audio doesn't support.

 ## Notes on the sample recording